smartgic/skill-sonos-controller/README.md

 python scripts/generate_locales.py
 ovos-localize-cli --repo . --report-format text
 ```

+`pyproject.toml` is the dependency source of truth; `requirements.txt` remains
+as an OPM compatibility input and is checked for exact agreement.
+The
+distribution verifier rejects stale or missing package files in either the
+wheel or source archive, including files left behind by an earlier build.

 There is also an opt-in hardware test.
 It refuses to run unless the selected
 speaker is stopped, ungrouped, and has an empty queue.
 Playback is capped at